NerunSmarts/OOPAssignment3/README.md

+## CHANGE OF PLANS EVERYONE

+Welp, this is kinda dumb.
+We got told to engineer a solution and then got told to just throw it out afterwards and use the teacher's solution... which isn't the best by a long stretch imo.

+WITH THAT BEING SAID, THIS DOCS PAGE WILL NOT BE ACCURATE ANYMORE FOR A WHILE.
+OR EVER.
+IDK.

 ## getting started with my mess of a coding project

 So I feel like this shouldn't really need to be said, but main.java is the main executable for the project.